 This small batch recipe for pear butter is enhanced with a touch of Earl Grey tea - the perfect pairing for early autumn!

-Every year, I’m lucky enough to glean a grocery bag or two of pears from a friend’s old trees and so pear recipes have become a fun source of exploration.
-Without fail, some of the pears start to go bad before I can get to the fancy recipes I dreamed of creating and get turned into pear vinegar, pear cordial, or pear butter.
+Every year, I’m lucky enough to glean a grocery bag or two of pears from a friend’s old trees, so pear recipes have become a fun source of exploration.
+Without fail, some of the pears start to go bad before I can get to the fancy recipes I dreamed of creating and get turned into my favorites: pear vinegar, pear cordial, or pear butter.

-Since I got tired of “plain old” pear butter, I decided to take it up a notch this year.
-These pears are soft, sweet, and usually fully ripe by the time I get to them, and the usual cinnamon-heavy spice combination was not quite doing it for me.
-I decided to give Earl Grey tea a try, and I’m so glad that I did.
+Since I got tired of “plain old” pear butter, I decided to take it up a notch.
+These pears are soft, sweet, and usually fully ripe by the time I get to them, and the usual cinnamon-heavy spice combination was not giving me the complexity of flavors that I was looking for.
+I decided to take a look at my trusty spice cabinet and tea selection to see what might be the magic trick to make my pear butter pop!

 This is the first batch of pear butter that I’ve made since I was given my Memaw’s chinois, or potato ricer, as she called it.
 This tool is hardy and useful, and I’ll probably get some good use out of it in my kitchen!